Duane Boyce wrote that the “modern just war framework …makes

 Bloodshed, 194, 197, 202.

-Perhaps he has similar views to Mark Henshaw, who gives lip service to the
+Perhaps he has similar views to Mark Henshaw, who gave lip service to the

-importance of just war theorists, but then never applied them in 20 years, even
+importance of just war theorists but never applied them in 20 years, even

 though his work would clearly benefit from those thinkers.
 He did take time in